amarptel/100-days-of-code/r1-log.md

 Adjusted homepage text again to be centered, added in logos changing on hover and redirecting the user to my respective links.
 Also adjusted the width aspect ratio.
 ### R1D10
 Researched and found a couple ways to reveal one letter at a time and am trying to implement it with javascript.
+### R1D11
+Added a JavaScript function that allows the letters of my name to appear one by one, when the homepage is first opened.
+Also, added in spinning text for descriptions!